 A survey of Afro-American history since first century A.D., highlighting the major West African Nations and their relationship with Europe before, during, and after the discovery of the New World.
-Major emphasis on the rise and fall of slavery, the Afro-American's contribution to the rise of America from the Revolutionary War to the Vietnam conflict.
+Major emphasis on the rise and fall of slavery and the Afro-American's contribution from the Revolutionary War to the Civil War.